 A voiding diary helps us pinpoint the cause of incontinence episodes, relation to fluid intake, medications, and activities such as occupational duties and marital intimacy.
 Often a simple change such as taking your diuretic blood pressure in divided doses or first thing in the morning, rather than at night, is enough to control unwanted voiding activity at night.

 Some patients are found to have a condition called “interstitial cystitis.”
 This is a painful chronic condition that results in disabling pain and urgency, symptoms much like a urinary tract infection, but with sterile urine.
-Antibiotics are not helpful with this condition; instead we treat it with solutions placed in the bladder to sooth the muscle wall and relieve chronic inflammation.
+Antibiotics are not helpful with this condition; instead we treat it with medication or with solutions placed in the bladder to sooth the muscle wall and relieve chronic inflammation.

 Bladder retraining exercises may include planned voiding exercises in which a small bladder is trained to accept larger volumes of urine before becoming uncomfortable.